Sunday, June 29, 2025

 There was more to the story.

-Rebecca was not just a photographer, but she was also comfortable on a horse when she wasn't behind the lens of a camera.
+Rebecca was not just a photographer; she was also comfortable on a horse when she wasn't behind a camera.
 She was a barrel racer.
 An outstanding barrel racer.

 One Sunday afternoon in Sterling, Colorado, she not only finished in the money but won it all as her horse, Belle, galloped with Rebecca aboard to a first-place finish, while minutes later the Trumbo Kid was battling to stay atop a bronc called the Black Thunder.
 He wasn't going to win the battle, at least on this day.